Hand Embroidery with Richard McVetis

 Refreshments: Hot drinks, cold drinks and snacks will be available throughout the day.
 There will be a break for lunch during which time you are welcome to bring in and eat a packed lunch in the workshop or have a wander and buy food from various places nearby.

 *Taking a class at Ray Stitch entitles you to 10% off in the shop within one week of finishing this workshop.

-Please take a moment to read our cancellation policies here before booking.
+Please take a moment to read our cancellation policy before booking.

 Unfortunately our classes are non refundable.
 Due to our small class sizes it is also very difficult to transfer your booking to a different date.
 If you cannot attend a class and are able to notify us at least two weeks before the class starts, it may be possible to fit you in on another date but this is not guaranteed so please give us as much notice as possible to increase your chances.